electron/electron/docs/api/app.md

 ### `app.getAppMemoryInfo()`

-Returns `Object[]`:

-* `pid` Integer - The process id for which memory info is collected for
-  * `workingSetSize` Integer - The amount of memory currently pinned to actual physical RAM.
-  * `peakWorkingSetSize` Integer - The maximum amount of memory that has ever been pinned to actual physical RAM.
-  * `privateBytes` Integer - The amount of memory not shared by other processes, such as JS heap or HTML content.
-  * `sharedBytes` Integer - The amount of memory shared between processes, typically memory consumed by the Electron code itself

-Returns an object giving memory usage statistics about all the processes associated with the app.
-Note that all statistics are reported in Kilobytes.
+Returns [ProcessMemoryInfo[]](structures/process-memory-info.md):  Array of `ProcessMemoryInfo` objects that correspond to memory usage statistics of all the processes associated with the app.

 ### `app.setBadgeCount(count)` _Linux_ _macOS_